aklapatch/DevToolsAndPractice/README.md

 ## Misc.
 + [gdb-dashboard](https://github.com/cyrus-and/gdb-dashboard): This is a premade configuration for GDB that makes it a lot more usable.
-+ [GUD](https://www.emacswiki.org/emacs/GrandUnifiedDebugger): The emacs debugger, This one is pretty good if you are usin Emacs anyway, but it does not have a watch window _by default_, wich I miss from Visual Studio Code.
++ [GUD](https://www.emacswiki.org/emacs/GrandUnifiedDebugger): The emacs debugger, This one is pretty good if you are using Emacs anyway, but it does not have a watch window _by default_, wich I miss from Visual Studio Code.